shrutibalan4591/SQL/House Property Sales Analysis/README.md

 ### Overview
 The real estate industry heavily relies on data analytics tools to better estimate the prices of different properties.
 Lets work on some questions that deals with analyzing the sales of house properties in a city in Australia.
+Also prepare a dashboard showing the results.

 ### Dataset:
 The dataset includes the following variables: